Former DOGE engineer on his experience working for the cost-cutting unit

 A former employee of the Department of Government Efficiency says that he found that the federal waste, fraud and abuse that his agency was supposed to uncover were "relatively nonexistent" during his short time embedded within the Department of Veterans Affairs.

-"I personally was pretty surprised, actually, at how efficient the government was," Sahil Lavignia told NPR's Juana Summers.
+"I personally was pretty surprised, actually, at how efficient the government was," Sahil Lavingia told NPR's Juana Summers.

-Shortly after the interview was published online, Lavignia got an email.
+Shortly after the interview was published online, Lavingia got an email.
 Just 55 days into his work at DOGE, his access had been revoked.

 This interview has been edited for length and clarity.